qgispt/qgis_pt_install_update_bat/README.en.md

-# Batch files for easy and automatic QGIS installation and update on Windows
+# Batch Files for Easy and Automatic QGIS Installation and Update on Windows
 [![pt](https://img.shields.io/badge/lang-pt-green.svg)](README.md)

-Batch files (bat) for easy and automatic QGIS installation and update on Windows, using the [OSGeo4W](https://www.osgeo.org/projects/osgeo4w/) oficial recommended installer.
+These batch files (.bat) facilitate easy and automatic installation and updating of QGIS on Windows, using the [OSGeo4W](https://www.osgeo.org/projects/osgeo4w/) official recommended installer.

-**If run regularly, it guarantees you have the latest version of QGIS installed on Windows!**
+**Run them regularly to ensure your Windows installation of QGIS is always the latest version!**

-## QGIS-LTR Install and Update
+## QGIS-LTR Installation and Update
-**[qgis_ltr_install_update.bat](Batchfiles/qgis_ltr_install_update.bat)** - Batch file to install and update the most stable QGIS-LTR version (Long-Term Release).
+**[qgis_ltr_install_update.bat](Batchfiles/qgis_ltr_install_update.bat)** - This batch file installs and updates the most stable QGIS-LTR version (Long-Term Release).

-## QGIS Install and Update
+## QGIS Installation and Update
-**[qgis_install_update.bat](Batchfiles/qgis_install_update.bat)** - Batch file to install and update the current QGIS stable version.
+**[qgis_install_update.bat](Batchfiles/qgis_install_update.bat)** - This batch file installs and updates the current stable version of QGIS.

-## QGIS-LTR and QGIS Install and Update
+## QGIS-LTR and QGIS Installation and Update
-**[qgis_both_install_update.bat](Batchfiles/qgis_both_install_update.bat)** - Batch file to install and update both QGIS stable versions (QGIS-LTR and QGIS).
+**[qgis_both_install_update.bat](Batchfiles/qgis_both_install_update.bat)** - This batch file installs and updates both the stable versions of QGIS (QGIS-LTR and QGIS).

-# How-to use
+# How to Use

-The first time you use the batch file you should follow the followings steps.
+To use a batch file for the first time, follow these steps:
-1. Download the batch file (.bat)
+1. Download the desired batch file (.bat).
-2. Move the file from Download folder to a local disk folder of your choice.
+2. Move the file from the Downloads folder to a local disk folder of your choice.
-3. Create a Desktop shortcut to that batch file (.bat).
+3. Create a desktop shortcut for the batch file (.bat).
-4. Double click on the shortcut to execute the batch file and install QGIS.
+4. Double-click on the shortcut to execute the batch file and install QGIS.

-**Double click on the shortcut periodically (weekly for example) in order to keep the installed QGIS always up to date.**
+**Periodically double-click on the shortcut (e.g., weekly) to keep your QGIS installation up-to-date.**

-When you run the batch file, it checks whether updates are available and, in that case, performs the update and replacement of only the necessary QGIS components.
+When you run the batch file, it checks for available updates and, if any are found, updates and replaces only the necessary QGIS components.